fracturestudios/bakery/doc/extensions.markdown

           |- ...
           \- BakeryPlugin   [contains metadata for Bakery's build system]

-To add a plugin to Bakery, you just need to drop its source folder into `plugins/` and rerun the build process (`./configure && make -j 4 && make install`).
+To add a plugin to bakery, you just need to drop its source folder into `plugins/` and rerun the build process (`./configure && make -j 4 && make install`).
 The plugin may require external libraries: see the documentation for the specific plugin.

 ## Authoring a Plugin

-### Implementation

-Most Bakery plugins either add a new preprocessor to an existing build chain or create a build chain for a new file format.
-Some do both.
+Most Bakery plugins either add a new processor to an existing build chain or create a build chain for a new file format.

-To add a preprocessor, just implement `BProcessor`.
+To add a processor, just implement `BProcessor`.
 This object will only be available in the offline library, and therefore may use external libraries.

 To create a build chain for a new format, you'll need to do the following: